pzxie/wohoox/README.md

 * `initState:` Initial the data and use it as the data structure of the state.
 * `actions:` Dispatch to change data.
 As the only valid way to modify data in strict mode, then it will caused by page rerender
 * `options.strictMode:` default as `true`.
 Strict mode switch for store.
 Once the switch turn on, actions will be the only valid way to modify data, otherwise you can directly modify the data by state. `ex: state.age = 23`
+* `options.proxySetDeep:` default as `false`.
+Type data of set will not be proxy for its child item.
+Cause there is no method to get item, child proxy is is not necessary to proxy.
+But if you want to proxy anyway, you can set it to true.

 #### Usage